PROFILES OF SPEAKERS & PANELISTS

 Dr. Vimal Shah

-Dr. Vimal Shah serves as the Chief Executive Officer of Bidco Oil Refineries Limited and BIDCO Group.
+Dr. Vimal Shah is the Chairman of Bidco Africa, and has previously served as the Chief Executive Officer of Bidco Oil Refineries Limited and BIDCO Group.
 Dr. Shah has been Chairman of Kenya Private Sector Alliance since April 2013.
 He serves as Chairman of the Board of Kenya Association of Manufacturers in Kenya.
 He serves as Vice Chairman of lobby at Kenya Private Sector Alliance

 His Honours and awards include Chief of the Order of the Burning Spear (C.B.S) from The President Of Kenya, December 2011; Moran of the Order of the Burning Spear (M.B.S) by The President Of Kenya in December 2006, CEO of the YEAR by The Kenya Institute of Management ( Company of the Year Awards), October 2006; Fellow of the Kenya Institute of Management, Kenya Institute of Management in October 2014, Fellow of the Institute Of Certified Public Secretaries of Kenya from the Institute Of Certified Public Secretaries of Kenya, February 2015; Fellow and Warrior, Marketing Society of Kenya in April 2012.